Doing Business in Brazil

 II.II.1 TAX RATE

-Currently, some examples of ICMS charges and their respective state rates can be found in the table below:
+Currently, some examples of ICMS charges and their respective state rates applicable in 2025 can be found in the table below:

 *This table may be subject to changes due to legislative modifications in each state.